Questions? +32 460 226 991 (English), +33 644 634 490 (French). EU-wide delivery!

 • Switching pressure 1.5 bar

-• Switching pressure: can be fixed, but is adjustable for most products,
+• Switching pressure: it can be fixed, but in most products, it is adjustable,

-• Fitted with dry-running protection and automatic restart,
+• Equipped with dry run protection and automatic restart,

-For example, built-in protection against dry running, when the unit runs the automatic restart function after a given time.
-Advanced control units can maintain a constant pressure thanks to continuous speed control by a frequency converter.
-They also manage to delay the shutdown of the pump to prevent it from cycling, and they also don't lack motor current protection.
+A common feature is built-in dry run protection, where after a certain time, the unit activates the automatic restart function.
+Advanced control units can maintain constant pressure thanks to smooth speed regulation using a frequency converter.
+They can also delay the pump shutdown to prevent cycling, and they include motor current protection.

-For minor leaks in the piping or other negligible pressure losses, the solution may be to install a Wilo BRIO 2000 TANK flow switch equipped with a 0.4 liter pressure vessel, which is especially suitable for domestic waterworks.
-This way it is possible to prevent cycling (repeated switching of the pump) and thus extend its life.
+In the case of minor leaks in the piping or other negligible pressure losses, installing a flow switch Wilo BRIO 2000 TANK equipped with a 0.4-litre pressure tank may be the solution.
+Thanks to this application, which is particularly suitable for domestic waterworks, it is possible to prevent cycling (repeated unwanted pump starts) and thus extend its lifespan.

 How to install a switching unit?

-Installation is easy.
-It is usually sufficient to connect the power cable, which is usually part of the switching unit, and connect the switch to the water pipe in any location between the pump itself and the first supply point.
-The operation of these units is usually completely noiseless, depending on the purpose and method of construction, they are often also equipped with an integrated non-return valve.
+Installation is not difficult, and the package includes instructions in Czech.
+Usually, it is enough to connect the power cable, which is part of the switching unit, and connect the switch to the water pipe at any location between the pump itself and the first draw-off point.
+The operation of these units is generally completely silent, and depending on the purpose and construction method, they are often equipped with an integrated check valve.